alex-steinberg/ionic-vue-custom-state-management/README.md

-# Ionic Vue Starter with Custom State Management
+# Ionic Vue starter with custom state management

-@ionic/vue starter app with a little more juice.
+An [@ionic/vue](https://ionicframework.com/docs/vue/overview) starter app with a little more juice.

 ## Background

-Angular has been a great fit for Ionic because of its various first-class citizens that simplify architecting large apps, namely Typescript, single-use components and services.
+Angular has been a great fit for Ionic because of its various first-class citizens that simplify architecting large apps, namely Typescript, single-use components _and files_ and services.

 Vue 3 lays the foundation for bringing these same benefits to Vue developers, however it is still early days for the latest iteration of this great JS framework and the best patterns for larger apps are not yet clear.

-This starter app wires up a custom state management solution (thanks [Mario Brendel](https://github.com/Mario-Brendelhttps://github.com/Mario-Brendel) :wave:) and testing to provide a base for an Ionic/Vue app with Typescript thoroughly baked in.
+This starter app wires up a custom state management solution (thanks [Mario Brendel](https://github.com/Mario-Brendelhttps://github.com/Mario-Brendel) :wave:) and testing to provide a base for an Ionic Vue app with Typescript thoroughly baked in.

-What is left is to replicate the idea of Angular services so that things like HTTP calls are not done directly from components.

 ## Installation